-We are in the centenary of Robert Falcon Scott's British Antarctic Expedition 1910 to 1913.
+We have just finished celebrating Robert Falcon Scott's British Antarctic Expedition 1910 to 1913.
 It is one of the most famous and stirring stories of world exploration.

-The Trust's sister organisation - Antarctic Heritage Trust (New Zealand) looks after the historic huts from the heroic era which are in the Ross Sea region.
+The Trust's sister organisations - Antarctic Heritage Trust (New Zealand) and Mawson's Huts Foundation look after historic huts from the heroic era built by Borchgrevink, Mawson, Scott, and Shackleton.

 Why not get more involved and become a Friend of Antarctica